 Choosing your oboe is a very personal experience with many things to consider along the way.
 The material from which the oboe is made, the age of the instrument, its mechanical condition, your playing environment, frequency of use, price, resale value, your level of accomplishment just to name a few!
-While selecting an oboe may seem like a daunting task, remember that our staff of highly trained oboe specialists is always here to guide you through any questions you may have.
+While selecting an oboe may seem like a daunting task, remember that our staff of highly trained oboe specialists is always here with an oboe buyer’s guide to help you through any questions you may have.

 Whether you're a professional, an aspiring professional, a college student purchasing your first professional oboe, or the parent of an aspiring oboist, we hope that the following information will serve as a starting point for the process of selecting an oboe.
 Remember, oboes are just as individual as the people who play them, and there is no 'right' or 'wrong' choice when it comes to selecting your instrument.
 If the oboe sounds good, plays well, and you feel comfortable with the purchase then gather your information and trust your own opinion; after all this is ultimately up to you!

 Student oboe models are generally the bare necessity style instruments which are designed for beginners.
 They typically are crafted out of high-density resin (plastic) or Grenadilla wood and often these oboes do not include all trill keys and/or auxiliary features necessary for more advanced performance.
 These particular models are often used as rental instruments and if purchased new, will run from approximately $1,200-$1,500 depending on make and model.
 Most young oboists will outgrow these instruments fairly quickly, most often within their first year.